 Children under 12 MUST be accompanied by an adult at all times, and said adult must be present at the time of registration.

-Smoking is not permitted on the convention site and must be conducted off premise or at a designated location.
+Smoking is not permitted on the convention site and must be conducted off premises or at a designated location.

 Alcohol and other substance use are not permitted at all in or around the convention area (public places), unless otherwise stated.
-Suspected attendees will be asked to leave the convention site at the discretion of security.
+Attendees suspected of violating this policy will be asked to leave the convention site at the discretion of security.

 We encourage a family-friendly environment.
-Please refrain from swearing or cussing on site.
+Please refrain from swearing on-site.

-CaperCon and partners are not responsible or lost or stolen property.
+CaperCon and its partners are not responsible for lost or stolen property.
 Please do not leave your valuables unattended.
 A lost and found station will be at the Data Desk location.
-Please drop off found belongings/badges to a staff member.
+Please drop off all found belongings/badges to a staff member.

-Be respectful of staff/partners/volunteers/attendees/security/venue/surrounding grounds.
+Be respectful of all staff, partners, volunteers, attendees, security, the venue and its surrounding grounds.
 Disruptive or rude behavior will not be tolerated.

-Photography/Filming is welcome on the premise, unless a panel/event specifies otherwise.
-All photography is to be used for personal and non-profit use only.
-Remember to be courteous and ask attendees/guests before taking their picture and using it for personal projects.
-Attempts to take inappropriate photos will not be tolerated.
+Photography and filming is welcome on the premises, unless a panel or event specifies otherwise.
+All photography and filming done while on-site is to be used for personal and non-profit use only.
+Remember to be courteous and ask attendees, guests or anyone else for permission before capturing their image and/or using it for personal projects.
+If they do not consent, do not capture their image.
+Attempts to take inappropriate photos or videos will not be tolerated.
 Refer to the Harassment Policy for more information.

 Harassment and Violence will not be tolerated at CaperCon.
 Failure to comply may result in your immediate removal from the site by security and a permanent ban from future CaperCon events.
 Review the Harassment Policy for more information.